Share this article

-Unbelievably, only about one third of enterprise data is ever used after it is created.
+Unbelievably, only about one-third of enterprise data is ever used after it is created, with a study reporting that 68% of data available to businesses is not being used.
 This leaves up to 75% of data unleveraged in a world where such information is crucial to businesses carving their competitive edge.
 One study found that while all business leaders agree data is extremely valuable to business success, those same organizations say 55% of their data remains “dark”.
+Unlocking the hidden value of dark data is therefore critical to success.

 And when you consider the cost of a single market research study is between $20,000 to $50,000 US, large firms can end up spending millions on enterprise data and market research per year.
 But if market research and enterprise data are so important, why does so much of it go unused?
 And at what cost to firms?